based on Reviews

 Legal consumer information

-German and European law seeks to protect consumers from supposedly misleading claims of effectiveness.
+German and European law aims to protect consumers from supposedly misleading claims of effectiveness.
 The statements made here refer to the original Ayurvedic and TCM texts.
 This ancient knowledge, handed down over thousands of years, is based on experience passed down from generation to generation.
 It is not intended to claim that the products described here have an effect in the sense of Western medicine.
 All products are dietary supplements; they are not medications and have no medical effect.
 If you are ill and require medical care, please consult your doctor or pharmacist.